hanspoo/b2b-starter/README.md

 # b2b-starter

-Working skeleton of multi organization project, ideal for a b2b with a modern technological stack.
+Working skeleton of a database based project with modern stack.

-For simplicity we have not used more elaborate frameworks such as nextjs or nestjs, only React and Express.
+Just react and express: for simplicity we have not used more elaborate frameworks such as nextjs or nestjs, only React and Express.

 We have prepared a video to help you to install: